leegutierrez7/ThirstBuy/README.md

 ## Prerequisites:
 - Have the following python3 modules installed: lxml, emoji, twilio, beautifulsoup4
-  - `$ sudo pip install lxml emoji twilio beautifulsoup4`
+  - `$ pip install lxml emoji twilio beautifulsoup4`
 - Valid (personal/work) phone number
 - Twilio account + Twilio phone number ([see instructions](#instructions)).
   - Skip to step #4 of instructions if you already have both of these.